-Tachnalagy (TE): This costion asks about going on the Internet or online Technology (TE): This section asks about going on the Internet or online in the last month to: shop for groceries or personal items, pay bills or do banking, order or refill prescriptions, contact his/her medical providers, handle Medicare or other insurance matters, or get information about the his/her health conditions.
+T. dd.
+(TE) This could be also be also the thirt and a section Technology (TE): This section asks about going on the Internet or online in the last month to: shop for groceries or personal items, pay bills or do banking, order or refill prescriptions, contact his/her medical providers, handle Medicare or other insurance matters, or get information about the his/her health conditions.